shingyeung/contrib/README.md

 Download and install Win32DiskImager https://sourceforge.net/projects/win32diskimager/

-On Mac:
+On Mac: [TODO]

-TODO

-* Burning the OS, and powering up your rpi3
+1. Burning the MicroSD with OS image, and powering up your rpi3

-[Add pics on how to do - like here ]
+[Add pics]

-* Insert into the rpi3 SD slot, connect the Ethernet cable from your router port to the rpi3, and plug in power to the rpi3; watch the lights go on and blink
+2. Insert into the rpi3 SD slot, connect the Ethernet cable from a free port on your router to the rpi3's Ethernet jack, and plug in power to the rpi3; watch the lights go on and blink while it boots the OS.

-* After a few minutes, from your desktop/laptop browser log into to your router admin screen and locate your rpi3's IP address, say 1.2.3.4 for remainder of this how-to
+3. After a few minutes, from your desktop/laptop browser log into to your router admin screen and locate your rpi3's IP address, say 1.2.3.4 for remainder of this how-to

 [add screenshot for Asus router admin screen]